EDUCBA Logo

 • We can create a hyperlink by using the HYPERLINK function.

-• We can create a hyperlink to open to any file within the same computer.
+• We can create a hyperlink to open any file within the same computer.

 • We can give any name to our hyperlink.
-It is not mandatory to mention the same name to the hyperlink in the case of hyperlinking worksheets.
+In the case of hyperlinking worksheets, it is not mandatory to mention the same name in the hyperlink.

 • Always use VBA code to create a hyperlink.
-Because whenever there is an addition to the worksheet, you just have to run the code, it will automatically create a hyperlink for you.
+Because whenever there is an addition to the worksheet, you have to run the code, which automatically creates a hyperlink for you.

-• Using hyperlinks, we can go to the specified cell, specified worksheet, and specified workbook as well.
+• We can go to the specified cell, specified worksheet, and established workbook using hyperlinks.
 It will save a lot of our time.

 Recommended Articles

 This has been a guide to HYPERLINK in Excel.
-Here we discuss its uses and how to create HYPERLINK in Excel with excel examples and downloadable excel templates.
-You may also look at these useful functions in excel –
+We discuss its uses and how to create HYPERLINK in Excel with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel –

 1. Remove Hyperlinks in Excel